mlanza/ai-literacy/201/10-buckets-boxes-structure.md

 Buckets fix that.
 They give your thinking shape.
 They let you point, command, and build.

-> **New Prompt:**
-> Take just the accepted ideas and turn them into an outline for a 5-slide intro presentation.
+> 🗣️ Take just the accepted ideas and turn them into an outline for a 5-slide intro presentation.
 One bullet per slide.

 Now the model knows *what* to use—and *what to leave behind*.
 Because the ideas have been sorted.

 And if the user changes their mind?

-> **Follow-up Prompt:**
-> Actually, can you bring back the airport metaphor idea and revise it based on what we said didn’t work?
+> 🗣️ Actually, can you bring back the airport metaphor idea and revise it based on what we said didn’t work?

 They’re not guessing—they’re reaching into a labeled bin, and adjusting with precision.